 Looking for a quick and easy recipe for deviled eggs that doesn't require mustard?
 You've come to the right place!
-These deviled eggs without mustard are simple to make and taste great.
-Plus, they're perfect for any party or gathering.
-So, what are you waiting for?
-Try this recipe today!
+These deviled eggs are based on a classic recipe that uses melted butter to create a thick luscious filling.
+They are simple to make and perfect for your next party

 This post may include affiliate links.
 Please read my disclosure policy.

-Whether you have an excess of hard boil eggs to use up in the fridge or you're just looking for an easy appetizer this deviled egg recipe will surprise you.
+Whether you have an excess of boiled eggs to use up in the fridge or you're just looking for an easy appetizer this deviled egg recipe will surprise you.

-Like our popular roasted tomato salsa made without cilantro, deviled eggs without mustard are perfect for picky eaters thanks to our secret ingredients.
+Like popular roasted tomato salsa, deviled eggs without mustard are perfect for picky eaters thanks to our secret ingredients.

 Jump to: